amarkal/amarkal-settings/README.md

     * `description` (*String*) Specifies a short description that will be printed below the field's title.
     * `help` (*String*) Specifies a longer description that will be shown when the user hovers over the question icon.

+ > NOTE: Field names must be globally unique, as they are individually stored using `update_option()`.
+ > Composite child components names are not required to be globally unique, but must be unique within the context of the parent element.

 **Example Usage**
 ```php
 amarkal_add_settings_child_page(array(